SYK-08/spark/README.md

 MASTER=spark://host:7077 ./bin/run-example SparkPi
 ```

-Many of the example programs print usage help if no params are given.
+Many of the example programs print usage help if no parameters are given.

 ## Running Tests